A’s slug, pitch past Tigers 7-0 for 7th straight win

 The last time the A’s blanked the Tigers on back-to-back days was in June 1973 when Ken Holtzman and Catfish Hunter did it on Oakland’s way to the second of three straight World Series championships.

-These Athletics have won 21 of their last 22 matchups against Detroit.
+“We just didn’t put at-bats together,” Detroit manager A.J.
+Hinch said.
+“We weren’t able to piece anything together.
+I think we had one time today where we had back-to-back quality at-bats that ended in our favor. … That’s two days in a row we haven’t scored a run, so that’s not going to lead you to many wins.”

-Oakland’s previous pair of consecutive shutouts was last Sept.
+The club’s previous pair of consecutive shutouts was last Sept.
 18-19 against the Giants.

-During this impressive unbeaten stretch, A’s starters are 5-0 with a 2.63 ERA compared to 0-7 with a 7.91 ERA over the initial eight games.
+During this unbeaten stretch, A’s starters are 5-0 with a 2.63 ERA compared to 0-7 with a 7.91 ERA over the initial eight games.
 Oakland (8-7) won for the eighth time in nine games to move above .500 for the first time this year.

+“The boys are rolling right now, so it’s a lot of fun and a lot of excitement in the clubhouse,” Irvin said.

-Olson hit a solo drive in the first on a full count for his third home run of 2021, García connected for a two-run shot with two outs in the second and Canha immediately followed by clearing the fences.
+Olson hit a solo drive in the first on a full count for his third home run of the season, García connected for a two-run shot with two outs in the second and Canha immediately followed by clearing the fences.

 Casey Mize (1-1) had surrendered only one run over 11 innings with nine strikeouts in his first two starts before running into a hot A’s lineup this time out.
 He gave up five runs on seven hits in five innings.